Battle of Badon: Location

-Though academics have never reached any consensus, Mount Badon’s location has traditionally been sited in the hills around Bath, most notably at Bathampton Down.
-Tim and Annette Burkitt have proposed Caer Badden (Aquae Sulis; now Bath, Somerset), some 20 miles northeast of the Roman mines at Charterhouse, on the basis of the Welsh Annals as well as archaeological and toponymic evidence.
+Following Monmouth, Mount Badon’s location has traditionally been sited in the hills around Bath, such as Bathampton Down.
+Tim and Annette Burkitt have proposed Caer Badden (Aquae Sulis; now Bath, Somerset), some 20 miles northeast of the Roman mines at Charterhouse.

 Liddington Castle site.
 The ramparts of the Iron Age hillfort can be seen at the highest point of the skyline.

 Susan Hirst, Geoffrey Ashe and Michael Wood argue for the site of Liddington Castle on the hill above Badbury (Old English: Baddan byrig) in Wiltshire west of Swindon.
-This site, an Iron Age hill fort with signs of sub-Roman occupation, commands The Ridgeway, which connects the River Thames with the River Avon and River Severn beyond.
-From a very different etymological approach, Andrew Breeze also put forward a site near Swindon: arguing that Badon must be etymologically Brythonic rather than English (thus eliminating Bath from consideration as its name is entirely Germanic) and that Gildas's toponym (Badonici Montis) is a corruption of Bradonici Montis, Breeze posits Ringsbury Camp near Braydon northwest of Swindon as the site of the battle.
+This site, an Iron Age hill fort is strategic seeing as it commands The Ridgeway, which connects the River Thames with the River Avon and River Severn beyond.
 The similarly named Badbury Rings in Dorset have also been argued to be the location of the battle.
 David Cooper agrees that this is the most likely site and has provided the most comprehensive analysis of the battle available to date.

+From a very different approach, Andrew Breeze also put forward a site near Swindon: arguing that Badon must be etymologically Brythonic rather than English (thus eliminating Bath from consideration as its name is entirely Germanic) and that Gildas's toponym (Badonici Montis) is a corruption of Bradonici Montis, Breeze posits Ringsbury Camp near Braydon northwest of Swindon as the site of the battle.

 A number of scholars have suggested locations outside southern England.
 William Forbes Skene believed the battle to have occurred at a substantial hillfort on Bowden Hill near Linlithgow on the basis of it overlooking one of Britain's many River Avons, specifically the Avon in Falkirk.
-Thomas Green proposed a site near Baumber in Lincolnshire (recorded as Badeburg in the Domesday Book) on the basis of archaeological evidence for a major early Saxon presence in the region and the similarity of the phrase "in regione Linnuis", used for a site in Nennius' list of Arthur's battles, to the Roman name for Lincoln (Lindum Colonia) and the subsequent early English Kingdom of Lindsey.
+Thomas Green proposed a site near Baumber in Lincolnshire (recorded as Badeburg in the Domesday Book) on the basis of archaeological evidence for a major early Saxon presence in the region and the similarity of the ambiguous phrase "in regione Linnuis", used for a site in Nennius' list of Arthur's battles, believed by some to refer to the Roman name for Lincoln (Lindum Colonia) and the subsequent early English Kingdom of Lindsey.
 Archaeologist Keith Fitzpatrick-Matthews described Green's proposal as "so far removed from the mainstream yet based on sound reasoning that it deserves serious consideration."
 Bernard Mees proposes on linguistic grounds that the sources for the Historia Brittonum were of northern origin, and that of hillforts containing the element "Bad", Arbury Camp in Northamptonshire is a possibility.